Patient Commitment Statement

 - Participate in developing your plan of care and in making informed decisions about your care including pain management.

-- Set up a My Seton Health account during your hospital stay.
+- Set up a My Ascension Seton Health account during your hospital stay.

 Patient Rights & Responsibilities

-In keeping with the Seton Healthcare Family’s mission, philosophy, core values and commitment to the delivery of quality health care, Seton recognizes, protects and promotes the following rights for each patient, to include, as appropriate, the patient’s legally authorized representative (referred to in this policy as patients).
+In keeping with the Ascension Ascension Seton’s mission, philosophy, core values and commitment to the delivery of quality health care, Ascension Seton recognizes, protects and promotes the following rights for each patient, to include, as appropriate, the patient’s legally authorized representative (referred to in this policy as patients).

-As a Seton patient, you have the right to:
+As a Ascension Seton patient, you have the right to:

 - Participate in the development and implementation of your plan of care and make decisions regarding your care, including pain management.